 Time to Paint Wood Furniture

-This is my inspiration for these wooden bombe chests.
+My inspiration for these wooden bombe chests come from the furniture in Beauty and the Beast.
+You know the large pretty walking and talking armoire ;).
 Being inspired by this gorgeous armoire from Beauty in the Beast means that I am using it as a guide with hopes to add my own personal twist to it.
-So similar, not exact I guess you could say?
+So similar, but not exact I guess you could say?

 For my first coat, I am applying a deep green called Palmetto.